-Friendliness, professionalism, a direct communication style, adaptability, and value of quality work are just some of the qualities that make Argentine talent highly compatible with US-based companies.
+Friendliness, professionalism, English proficiency, a direct communication style, adaptability, and value of quality work are just some of the qualities that make Argentine talent highly compatible with US-based companies.

 At NerdRabbit, we know the cloud.
 Both our in-house team and nearshore partners are comprised of AWS-certified professionals, and we work with organizations of all sizes to tackle cloud projects and source talent.
 Our nearshore partners bring over 10 years of cloud and development experience, working with over 75 clients across multiple countries.

 Available roles for nearshore software outsourcing

 Whether you need help with a temporary project or to temporarily supplement existing staff, NerdRabbit has the experts you need.

 “We needed help with a cloud-native development project building a new software system for the State of Texas.
 This required writing new code for a cloud-first environment in AWS.
 Working with NerdRabbit, we directly hired a Senior AWS Architect to oversee the development project and lead a team of project-based nearshore software developers.
 This proved to be a cost-effective and efficient approach, enabling us to better serve the client and positioning us for future success with key accounts.”